microsoft/vnet-in-azure-spring-cloud/docs/manage-virtual-network/04-make-your-application-accessible-on-internet-appgw.md

-# Make your application accessible on Internet
+# Expose applications to Internet - using Application Gateway and Azure Firewall

 When an Azure Spring Cloud service instance is deployed in your own virtual network, applications on the service instance can only be accessible in private network.
-To make the applications accessible on Internet, you need to integrate with **Azure Application Gateway**.
+To make the applications accessible on Internet, you need to integrate with **Azure Application Gateway**, and optionally, with **Azure Firewall**.

 ## Prerequisites